vishvAsa/jyotiSham/naxatram/tArAmaNDala.md

 > From the Rgveda we may infer that dadhikra, the flying horse, probably stood for a constellation whose rising before dawn was significant to the early Arya-s.
 It remains as yet unclear if that was in someway associate with Pegasus.
 >
+> ...
+I posted sometime back that I think dadhikra deifies a constellation.
+Pegasus would come to mind but there is no evidence that H ever saw Pegasus as a horse.
+Now based on iranic parallel I have concluded that it is likely an interpretation of  Canis Major with rainy associations
+>
 > - MT